barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

     complete set, up to 321 years ago, of the annual *Journal of the Academy of Doors*.

-    *If a [glo:pc] touches the books:* they cannot remove them from the shelves and begin to turn into rats.
-Wearing the fancy wizard gloves allows a [glo:pc] to interact with the books.
+    *If a [abbr:pc] touches the books:* they cannot remove them from the shelves and begin to turn into rats.
+Wearing the fancy wizard gloves allows a [abbr:pc] to interact with the books.

     Amongst the books is Mazirian's Diary, which describes his wonderful telescope capable of focusing on anything in creation,